 Having apprenticed in Nashville, TN, I have obtained some level of expertise as a producer, post-production editor, bassist, song-writer, synthesist and audio programming.
-I specialize in rock, pop, and electronic music -- with a keen interest in obtaining more skills in hip-hop.
+I specialize in rock, pop, and electronic music.

 Audio Example: Kelsey Muse - Static Life